donovanglover/jd/johnnydecimal/README.md

 # Performance

-This crate uses no external dependencies.
-All functionality is achieved with Rust's standard library, making it extremely fast to compile and use in other projects.
+This crate uses minimal dependencies.
+Most functionality is achieved with Rust's standard library, making it extremely fast to compile and use in other projects.

 [Johnny.Decimal Index Specification]: https://github.com/johnnydecimal/jdcm.al__index-spec